offensive-security/nethunter-LRT/README.md

 ---------------
 (Only nexus)
 The script `stockNexusFlash.sh` will flash the google factory image in the device.

+This script needs to be launched like `./stockNexusFlash.sh`.

 This way you will get a clean phone to install nethunter on it.
 (This will delete all the device data)